-(I wrote this article that just appeared in the First Quarter 2012 issue of ASHER Insights, the quarterly newsletter of the ASHER Talent Alliance.
-There are other great articles and insights in the newsletter, so please visit the interactive newsletter today.)
+(I wrote this article that just appeared in the First Quarter 2012 issue of ASHER Insights, the quarterly newsletter of the ASHER Talent Alliance.)

 I love this time of year.
 Now that we’re through the year-end buildup, talent acquisition professionals look bright-eyed to industry trends to see the latest and greatest to execute their 2012 plans.
 Like every other year, there have been predictions and promises about where we’re going, so I’m taking this opportunity to share my predictions.
 I don’t have a crystal ball, but after 20 years in this industry, watching the patterns and taking the journey, I’ve seen more than a few of my inklings ring true, and some certainly not (I’m not perfect of course!).
 These are my best guesses.
 The players in this game of talent acquisition include industry, candidates, and companies – before I delve into the trends in each area, let’s first take a step back to appreciate the lay of the land.

 I’m sure nobody needs a reminder that the global economy is stagnant and not healthy – the “rebound” has been slow.
 As a result, hiring decisions are scrutinized harder than ever, and as with previous recession times, 1985, 1992, post 9/11 to recall a few, companies are trying to stay lean, while being hesitant to commit to new roles and hiring additional “regular” headcount.
 What else is similar…well;